by Jeff Aguilar

 10. Longs Peak, Rocky Mountain National Park

 At 14,255 ft Longs Peak is among the highest peaks in Colorado, and with its distinctive diamond face, one of the most photographed.
-The trail to the summit is 15 miles round trip.
+The trail to the summit is 15 miles (24.1 km) round trip.

 9. Bright Angel Trail, Grand Canyon National Park